Privacy Policy

 5. AI-assisted features

 The Hunit platform includes AI-assisted guidance features within certain Agentic Contracts.
-Where AI guidance is active, queries submitted by users and relevant inspection context are processed to generate responses.
+Where AI guidance is active, user queries and relevant inspection context are processed to generate responses.
 AI guidance is strictly advisory and scoped to the reference standards specified in the contract.
 It does not constitute professional, legal, or regulatory advice.
+All professional conclusions remain the responsibility of the qualified user.

-In accordance with applicable AI transparency requirements, including those arising under the EU AI Act as incorporated into the EEA legal framework, we disclose that AI-assisted features are in use and that all professional conclusions remain the responsibility of the qualified user.
+We disclose the use of AI-assisted features in accordance with applicable transparency requirements, including those arising under the EU AI Act as incorporated into the EEA legal framework.

 6. Data retention

+Account data.
 Personal account data is retained for as long as your account is active and for a period of five years thereafter, unless a longer retention period is required by law.

 7. International data transfers